khushi-66/Khushi-66/README.md

 ---

 ### React Todo Application
 Developed a task management application using React with component-based architecture.
-The application allows users to create, manage, edit, and delete tasks dynamically and stored in browser's Local Storage
+The application allows users to create, manage, edit, and delete tasks dynamically and stored in the browser's Local Storage

 **Tech Stack:** React JS, JavaScript, HTML, CSS, Tailwind CSS